Adhesive: The “glue” used to stick brackets and bands to teeth.

 Six-month Brace: A type of fixed brace that is designed to align the six front teeth in a short period of time.
 It does not aim to treat any underlying bite problems.

 Skeletal Malocclusion: Where the jaws are out line with each other.

 Spacing: Where the overall width of the teeth is too small for the amount of bone.

 Spring: A componenet of a brace made of metal and used to move teeth.
 Some springs are built into removable braces and some are added as components to fixed braces.

 Study Model: A record of the teeth.
 Commonly made of plaster but digital versions have been developed.

 Tube: Similar to a bracket except that a bracket can be opened to allow an archwire to be placed into it while a tube only enables something to be placed into its open end.

 Wisdom Teeth: The third molars in a patient’s mouth.
 Usually begin to erupt in the late teens or early 20’s.
 Sometimes they require removal and sometimes they do not develop at all.

 Working Model: A record of the teeth on which appliances are constructed.
 Made of plaster.

-Book your free consultation at Dundrum Orthodontics today and start your journey to a new smile.
+Book your consultation at Dundrum Orthodontics today and start your journey to a new smile.